Skip to content

 Challenge 2: Bulk processing

 Data conversion is usually not a one-time thing.
 If you have a PDF to process, there’s a good chance you actually have more than one of them.
-Because FME workflows are repeatable, bulk processing is as easy as feeding your workspace the directory of PDFs—or setting up a schedule or trigger in FME Server and letting the workspace run whenever new data arrives.
+Because FME workflows are repeatable, bulk processing is as easy as feeding your workspace the directory of PDFs—or setting up a schedule or trigger in FME Flow and letting the workspace run whenever new data arrives.

 Challenge 3: Extracted data needs to be cleaned up